JudeKFdo/Nanoprocessor-Design-Competition/README.md

 Instructions are hardcoded into the ROM and loaded at runtime.
 The sample program to add the integers from 1-3 has been currently implemented.
 (1+2+3=6)
-The result is mapped to be displayed on the 7 segment display of the FPGA.
+The result is mapped to be displayed on the 7 segment display of the FPGA as well as on 4 LEDs built into the board.
 The timing diagram of the simulation of the program is shown below.

 <img src="./img/timing_diagram.jpg">